Searching for black hair care products to make your hair grow? There sure are a lot of them out there these days. Sadly, most are not effective.

 It is also rich in vitamin E and other nutrients and is great for moisturizing the scalp and in preventing dry skin or dandruff.

 You may be shampooing too often.
-Shampoos strip away the hair’s naturally protective oils.
-Especially if your using shampoos that contain sulfates.
+Non organic Shampoos strip away the hair’s naturally protective oils.
+Especially the ones that contain sulfates.

 The outer layers become frayed and frizzy.
-You should be using a shampoo that is specifically designed for your hair type and only wash it occasionally or when it is really dirty.
+You should be using a shampoo that is specifically designed to nourish & moisturize your hair.

 What you put inside of your body makes as much of a difference as what you put on the outside.
 Some of the best black hair growth products are multi-nutritional supplements.
 Why?
 Human hairs are composed of simple proteins.